chung-leong/react-seq/examples/media-cap/README.md

 > The return() method of an async generator acts as if a return statement is inserted in the generator's body at the
 > current suspended position, which finishes the generator and allows the generator to perform any cleanup tasks when
 > combined with a try...finally block.

+## Final Thoughts

+I hope this example helped you gain some insight into what can be done with async generator and React-seq.
+Async generator is a very powerful addition to JavaScript.
+It's definitely far more useful than being just an array that you can create dynamically.
+This example has nothing to do with arrays.
+We're using async generators to help us make a complex process with many moving parts more manageable, more understandable.
+I hope you managed to follow the code without difficulties.
+If there's anything unclear, please feel free to contact me or make use of the discussion board.